beaker-project/lshw-tests/README.md

 Note that the script will emit many errors when it runs, due to attempting to read from various ``/sys`` special files that are not actually readable.

+On pre-systemd distros it may be necessary to manually mount debugfs (TODO check if we can just grab ``/proc/bus/usb/devices`` instead):

+    sudo mount -t debugfs none /sys/kernel/debug